 Additionally, they are also a hardy breed, and they could tolerate both the heat and the cold.
-However, it is important to still provide these birds the necessities during the summer and winter seasons.
+However, it is important to still provide these birds with the necessities during the summer and winter seasons.
 Give them some shade and lots of water to keep them hydrated during the hot seasons.
-On the other hand, make sure to provide them some heat source during the cold seasons.
+On the other hand, provide them with some heat source during the cold seasons.

 3 Tips for Raising Langshan Chickens

 Generally, the Langshan chickens are not hard to handle and will not give you a difficult time.
 However, we have gone ahead and listed down some tips we hope would further enhance your chicken-raising experience with these critters.

 - Space: The Langshan chickens are big birds, and as a rule, large birds need a large expanse of land.
 Make sure you give them lots of space, and if possible, allow them to free-range from time to time.